 Step 5: Home Appraisal

-Once you have completed the Home Inspection and feel confident to proceed, either you or your Realtor® can request that we order the appraisal report.
-Metropolitan Mortgage will order your home appraisal and charge the credit card provided at this time.
+Once you have completed the Home Inspection and feel confident to proceed, you or your Realtor® can request that we order the appraisal report.
+Metropolitan Mortgage will place the order for your home appraisal and charge the credit card provided at this time.

 The appraisal primarily documents obvious visual conditions, along with a cost and size comparison to other homes.
-You should receive your appraisal report by email, within 5 to 10 business days.
+You should receive your appraisal report email within 5 to 10 business days.

 Step 6: Mortgage Underwriting

 This is the final step in the loan approval process.
 Kansas City lenders use mortgage underwriting to determine if the risk involved in offering a mortgage loan to home buyers is acceptable.

 Once the loan processor submits the file for underwriting, the underwriter will review your income, assets, debt, appraisal, and credit to ensure your loan fits the lending guidelines.
 The underwriting process typically takes between two to five business days.

 Once the underwriter reviews the loan, a conditional pre-approval is issued.
 Conditions are additional documents the underwriter must review and approve before publishing the final approval.